Website and Intranet Design

 Don't be "color happy".
 Use the guidelines in our design pattern Color Is Information.

-The most compelling websites are not merely electronic versions of traditional print media or advertisements.
 Due to its interactive nature, the design requirements of a website are like those of any software product.
-All of the concerns about user interface, including visual design, navigation, performance, and error recovery apply just as they do to software systems.
+All of the concerns about user interface (UI) and user experience (UX), including visual design, navigation, performance, and error recovery apply just as they do to software systems.
 Web surfers will quickly teleport out of a site that is hard to read, poorly organized, boring, slow to perform or difficult to navigate — and they'll likely never come back.
 Poorly designed Intranet sites will increase rather than decrease overhead.
 Websites should be designed as complete interactive software systems.

 Understanding the underlying Internet technology